FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/ibm_i_sentinel.md

 | sentinel.xfb.transfer.send_relay_site_nidf<br/> Enables an NIDF on the relay site.
 This uses an NIDF instead of COMMUT when sending an event to Sentinel using the XFBTransfer object. | No  |   |

-For more information on event messages, refer to the documentation.
+For more information on event messages, refer to the Axway Sentinel documentation.

 ## About Transfer CFT heartbeat functionality